frontendpatterns/frontendpatterns.dev/src/content/patterns/input-sanitization.md

 ## Solution

-Apply the Input Sanitization pattern by cleaning and validating user-provided data before rendering or processing to prevent injection attacks, and reinforce it with concise examples or tests.
+Clean and validate user-provided data before rendering or processing to prevent injection attacks.
 For example, lock down the marketing-site CSP so injected scripts can't touch dashboard session cookies.